Urban science

 Urban science is an interdisciplinary field that studies diverse urban issues and problems.
-Based on research findings of various disciplines such as history, economics, sociology, administration, architecture, urban engineering, transportation engineering, landscape architecture, environmental engineering, and geo-informatics, it aims to produce both theoretical and practical knowledge that contributes to understanding and solving the problems of urban issues in contemporary society.
+Based on research findings of various disciplines such as history, economics, sociology, administration, architecture, urban engineering, transportation engineering, landscape architecture, environmental engineering, and geo-informatics, it aims to produce both theoretical and practical knowledge that contributes to understanding and solving urban issues in contemporary society.

-Urban science uses a computational understanding of city systems to evaluate how they work and how they are grow and change.
+Urban science uses a computational understanding of city systems to evaluate how they work and how they grow and change.
 Its aim is to make cities more habitable, resilient, and sustainable.

 History

 Urban science became popular with the growth of urban cities and rapid population growth.
 In order to understand an urban city, scientists need to gather data and statistics that enable them to determine the urban population size, median age, dominant sex, number of children born per year, yearly death rate, and many other characteristics.
 This information enables urban scientists to predict future trends and changes, and to identify and hopefully mitigate urban challenges that are likely to arise.
 The more we know, the better we can prepare for the negative aspects of urban life.

 The earliest signs of urban evolution appeared around 12,000 years ago.
 They coincided with advances in agriculture, which produced food surpluses that could be used to feed the inhabitants of towns and cities.
 The urban population increased dramatically over time, as towns and cities attracted an increasing proportion of the overall population.
 Cities are currently home to around 55% of the earth's inhabitants, but account for 70% of the earth's energy consumption, making them a major source of both air and water pollution.